mebjas/mebjas.github.io/_posts/2020-02-22-exploring-android-11-developer-preview-part-1.md

 ### Scoped Storage
 Android has been tightening storage access over different generations of Android versions.
 In Android Q (Android 10), they introduced scoped storage access which was meant to restrict full external file system access to different applications.
 This introduced a kind of a sandboxed storage model where an App could read/write in its external directories (like `getExternalFilesDir()`) without permission but the rest of the external storage appeared to be inaccessible via FileSystem APIs.
 Apps could still access media (images, videos, etc) using the `MediaStore` APIs with `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions but the raw file system access was restricted.

-But since the changes were too radical, the Android team gave developers additional time for testing and apps that are targetting Android 10 (API level 29) or lower could still request the `requestLegacyExternalStorage` attribute by putting this in the manifest.
+But since the changes were too radical, the Android team gave developers additional time for testing and apps that are targeting Android 10 (API level 29) or lower could still request the `requestLegacyExternalStorage` attribute by putting this in the manifest.
 This flag temporarily allowed developers to opt-out of this scoped access.
 Certain APIs like `Environment.getExternalStorageDirectory()` or `Environment.getExternalStoragePublicDirectory()` were marked as deprecated in API level 29 and new APIs were introduced as a fair warning for developers to migrate.

-Now with Android 11, `requestLegacyExternalStorage` becomes obsolete and apps targetting Android 11 can no longer out of scoped storage access.
+Now with Android 11, `requestLegacyExternalStorage` becomes obsolete and apps targeting Android 11 can no longer out of scoped storage access.
 Here's my understanding of what changes for developers:

 #### Access to certain directories and files
 The app can no longer use the `ACTION_OPEN_DOCUMENT_TREE` or `ACTION_OPEN_DOCUMENT` to request access to: